-The CCS training program includes grievance resolution CCS trains healthcare personnel to address an inmate's concern at the point of contact prior to the inmate initiating a grievance.
-All healthcare staff will be available to attend to inmate medical grievances.
+The CCS training program includes grievance resolution.
+CCS trains healthcare personnel to address an immate's concern at the point of contact prior to the immate initiating a grievance.
+All healthcare staff will be available to attend to immate medical grievances

-The HSA or appropriate designee will work with County personnel in the investigation, follow-up, and resolution of complaints in accordance with FBSO policies.
+The HSA or appropriate designee will work with County personnel in the investigation, followup, and resolution of complaints in accordance with FBSO policies.
 When necessary, CCS will conduct a face-to-face interview with the inmate and participate as a part of the grievance committee.
 Our Quality Improvement Committee (QIC) and Medical Administration Committee (MAC) will review and categorize grievances to identify potential issues and determine if patterns exist or develop.